-THAT WONDERFUL GALLERY OF SPIRIT PORTRAITS,
+THAT WONDERFI'L GALLERY OF SPIRIT PORTRAITS.

-Upon which the world-renowned Spirit-artists, Wella and Pet Anderson, Have been engaged for several years, are now on public exhibition in San Francisco, and will in a few months be taken to the Eastern States, and to Europe, This unique and strangely beautiful Gallery consists (at present) of life-size bust portraits of twenty-eight
+I'pen which the world renowned Spirit artists.
+Wella and Pet Anderson,

+Has been engaged for several years, are now on public Abbition in San Francisco and will be a few months taken to the Eastern States, and to Europe.
+This sique and strangely beautiful CALLERY consists at presents of life size bust portraits of twenty eight Pre-Historic and Ancient Spirits nent of ATLANTIS which was sunken in a terrible entliglinke